Kris Thomas: Early life

 Kris Thomas was born in Memphis, Tennessee.
 He began performing publicly at the age of 14 with his church choir.

 He joined the Young Actors Guild, where he gained experience in stage performance and experimented in acting.
 The following year Thomas joined the Stax Music Academy, where he became a member and lead vocalist of StreetCorner Harmonie.
 Thomas later featured the Stax students in the music video "Two Kings", in which he joined Pam Tillis.

 While obtaining his college degree from Middle Tennessee State University Thomas performed in various talent showcases.
 Thomas’ R&B cover of "I Know You Won't" by Carrie Underwood landed him a deal with Universal Republic Records.

 Career

 The Voice

 At the blind auditions on March 25, 2013, Thomas performed Whitney Houston's "Saving All My Love for You", prompting Shakira to turn her chair.
 At the Battle rounds, Thomas faced C. Perkins where they sang the song "It Will Rain".
 During the Knockouts, Thomas sang "What a Wonderful World" against Mary Miranda.

 During the Live Playoffs, Thomas sang "When I Was Your Man" and "I'll Be There".
 Thomas' final run was during Week Three of the playoffs, where he sang "Adorn".

 2013: Kris Thomas EP

 On December 17, 2013 Kris Thomas released his first self-titled EP.
-The first single off of this EP is "Count Me In".
+The first single off of this EP was "Count Me In".